Welcome to the

 Spectrum for Life Lab

-The S4L Lab’s mission is focused on supporting Autistic Excellence for Autists through several different areas of research.
+The S4L Lab’s mission is focused on supporting Autistic Flourishing through several different areas of research.
 S4L is investigating how the huge combination of strengths and co-occurring conditions make up multiple autism(s).
 We are investigating the different ways that autism(s) present in adulthood.
-We are also investigating how different factors (financial, social, health, sensory, etc) help or prevent autistic excellence.
+We are also investigating how different factors (financial, social, health, sensory, etc) help or prevent autistic flourishing.

 About the S4L Lab

 S4L is a collaborative research lab that partners with other researchers and students interested in autism(s).
 The S4L Lab embraces the neurodiversity paradigm with a strong belief that all people have valuable traits and characteristics.
 Research in the S4L Lab strives to include Autists with all aspects of the research process including identifying the research questions and research design, assisting with recruitment, data analysis, and dissemination, and providing consultation for on-going research.

 Types of Research Conducted Through Spectrum for Life

 Survey Studies help us better understand the characteristics, experiences, perceptions, and beliefs of Autists.
 Research in the S4L Lab is specifically focused on better understanding individual differences, or subgroups, within autism(s).
 Identifying ways that Autists are different from, or similar to, each other can help us design better services, programs, and therapies that can be tailored to individual needs.

 While many validated measures exist in the general population, few measures have been validated with Autists.
 Validated measures are required to measure change, such as improvements that are due to use of a service, program, or intervention.

 Unifying Theory of Autism